bjrumplee/WASEnvironment/README.txt

 PREPARATION

 Downloading and Placing Files:
+1. If you download the files as a RELEASE, it will name the root folder something like "WASEnvironment-WASI".
+Just rename it to "WASEnvironment" otherwise the scripts WILL NOT WORK.
 1. Create a folder named "Powershell Scripts" in C: drive (C:\Powershell Scripts\)
 2. Download this repo and place in "C:\Powershell Scripts\" - this avoids long commands.
 3. End results should show a folder named "WASEnvironment" in the Powershell scripts folder (C:\Powershell Scripts\WASEnvironment\)